Top

 3. A bedtime routine Is Key

 Kids love predictability and familiarity.
 If you had a successful bedtime before the summer, go back to it.
-It will most likely be met with less protest than a totally unfamiliar bedtime routine.
+It will most likely be met with less protest than an unfamiliar bedtime routine.

 Now, if this is your first go at implementing a bedtime routine, I can’t stress enough how much easier a bedtime that has 5-6 steps that always happen in the same order will make your evenings.
 A bedtime routine cues up their melatonin production, making sleep easier.
 When the routine is always predictable-bath, then jammies, then teeth, then 2 books, then 1 song, etc., it lets their minds prepare for the journey into sleep and start to relax.
 I seriously can’t recommend bedtime routines highly enough.